Helping calm Northumbrian waters

 To closely monitor the performance an enhanced logger was deployed with the monitoring turned to the maximum 60Hz.
 This enabled a greater visualisation and highlighted what a tough job this PRV needs to manage.
 Christopher Leonard, Business Development Director at Oxford Flow explains;

 “Thanks to the IP series’ innovative design, the piston actuator delivers precise, stable control across the entire operating range.
-When in use, the piston moves inward, reducing the size of the cavity when the downstream pipeline pressure falls below the pressure set by the pilot regulator.
-The movement of the piston in closing reduces the flow rate to maintain a stable downstream pressure.
-When demand increases the downstream pressure falls below that set by the pilot and the reverse operation occurs, the cavity expands as the pilot feeds it, opening the flow path, which increases flow.”
+When in use, the piston moves inward, reducing the size of the cavity when the downstream demand increases and the pipeline pressure falls below the required outlet pressure.
+As a result flow increases and maintains a stable outlet pressure.
+The reverse operation occurs when pressure increases downstream as demand falls and the piston moves to the closed position to maintain a stable downstream pressure.

 The results of the Oxford Flow IP Series PRV trial are very encouraging as it appears that the valve is also mitigating the pressure transients and protecting the downstream system from further shock and stress.
 Peter Wilson, Network Performance Co-ordinator of Northumbria Water explained: “Like many other water companies, we are faced with maintaining steady supply pressures in our network whatever the customer demand, a big challenge.